Fergarram/research-vault/🗂 Cognitive Research/📁 World Simulations/📝 World Simulations.md

 As world designers, we need to be specific about what we want the player/character/artificial mind to do for us, and in turn we'll reward them through survival (food, shelter, etc) an animal-type mechanism of reward, etc. This is where a [[📝 Cognitive Architecture]] can start to be formed.

 So the first step is to know what we need from them.
 In my case, I want to create more software tools and games, and customize my own tools as well.
-I want to do less digital chores like organizing my files or [[📝 Digital Items]].
+I want to do less digital chores like organizing my [[📝 Digital Items]] (i.e. files).
 I want it to help me debug my programs, and help me create visualizations.
 In general, I want to spend less time writing software that can be automated with natural language so that I can focus on the creative part.
 But these are long-term personal requirements specific to the domain of personal computing.
 Another personal example is that I want to create artificial minds that will become NPCs in my video games.
 I'm sure that there are endless use cases for having digital beings.

 ## Technical roadmap and ideas